 There are various scholarships available that can help make your experience less financially stressful.
 Researching scholarships can be tedious, but time spent finding and applying for funding opportunities can pay off.

 This webpage will provide information and resources for your study abroad funding search.
 After reading the contents of this page, feel free to ask the staff of the Isabella Cannon Global Education Center (GEC) questions.
 We are here to help you!

 Click on the links below to navigate this page.

-The Office of Financial Planning has also created a Study Abroad and Financial Planning FAQ (pdf) to answer some common questions about Financial Planning and study abroad.
+The Office of Financial Planning has also created a Global Study and Financial Planning FAQ (pdf) to answer some common questions about Financial Planning and Global Study.